 Of the children of John and Mary….

-1. Louisa was born in 1863 and married commercial clerk Arthur Herbert Barber in November 1884.
+Louisa (March 7th, 1863-September 24th, 1915) married commercial clerk Arthur Herbert Barber on November 12th, 1884.
 He was the elder son of Stanton by Dale lacemaker David and Mary (nee Plumb) and was employed as a clerk at Stanton Iron works.

 The couple then lived at Lillock Road in Stanton by Dale.

 Suffering from extreme nervous depression in 1915, Louisa’s body was recovered from the Erewash Canal, the assumption being that she had committed suicide.
 Her family home was then at ‘Braeside’ on Longfield Lane.